shobhit1893/Carnd-Path_Planning_Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Introduction to the project –
+In this project, we have to generate the reference trajectory for a car running on a highway in a simulator.
+The car must have to follow the given conditions –

+1. The car is able to drive at least 4.32 miles without incident.
+2. The car drives according to the speed limit.
+3. Max Acceleration and Jerk are not Exceeded.
+4. Car does not have collisions.
+5. The car stays in its lane, except for the time between changing lanes.
+6. The car is able to change lanes.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).